pedrovgs/HaveANiceDayChromeExtension/README.md

 This configuration is the same you can find in the project ``package.json`` configuration.

+### Running the extension:

+To run this extension you can execute ``yarn webpack`` and import the extension as an "unpacked extension" or run ``yarn start`` and run the extension as a regular web page.

 ### Packaging:

 This project uses [webpack](https://webpack.js.org) and [babel](https://babeljs.io) in order to pack a simple ``bundle.js`` file, with all the repository code, fully backward compatible with some old JavaScript versions.
 If you want to pack all this code into a single file you can easily do it by just running: